progaudi/docker/README.md

 # Version strategy

-Every build of Tarantool from stable branches is tagged (e.g. branch is 1.7): 1.7.5-123-g234dsa, which can be break into parts:
+Every build of Tarantool from stable branches is tagged (e.g. branch is 1.7): 1.7.5-123-g234dsa, which can be broken into parts:
 - 1.7 is major version
 - 5 is minor version
 - 123-g234dsa is build version

-When we build such an image, we'll push tags:
+If we would build an image from that commit, we'll push tags:
 - major version (1.7)
 - minor version (1.7.5)
 - package version (1.7.5-123-g234dsa)

+In this way we achieve a couple of interesting things.
+1.7 is the latest 1.7 build, so if you care only about major version, use this tag.
+If you care about specific minor version, then stick to minor version tag (1.7.5).
+But my recommendation is to stick to most detailed tag (package version).

 # Image information

-Detailed information about image is available in [official repo](https://github.com/tarantool/docker/)
+Source is available at [our github repo](https://github.com/progaudi/tarantool-docker) Detailed information about image is available in [official repo](https://github.com/tarantool/docker/).